kundajelab/atac_dnase_pipelines/README.md

 $ git pull --recurse-submodules
 ```

-Install software dependencies automatically (DO NOT run this on kundaje clusters or SCG3).
+Install software dependencies automatically (DO NOT run this on kundaje clusters).
 It will create two conda environments (aquas_chipseq and aquas_chipseq_py3) in Miniconda3.
 ```
 $ ./install_dependencies.sh
 ```

 Replace BDS's default `bds.config` with a correct one:
 ```
-$ cp chipseq/bds.config $HOME/.bds
+$ cp bds.config $HOME/.bds
 ```

-### Installation instruction (for Kundaje lab clusters and SCG3)
+### Installation instruction (for Kundaje lab clusters)

-BDS and all dependencies have already been installed on lab servers (including SCG3).
+BDS and all dependencies have already been installed on Kundaje lab servers.
 Do not run `install_dependencies.sh` on these servers.
 Get the latest version of chipseq pipelines.
 Don't forget to move bds.config to BigDataScript (BDS) directory
 ```
 $ git clone https://github.com/kundajelab/bds_atac --recursive
 $ cd bds_atac
 $ mkdir -p $HOME/.bds
 $ cp chipseq/bds.config $HOME/.bds/
 ```

+### Genome data files for SCG3 and Kundaje lab servers

 For Kundaje lab servers (mitra, nandi, durga, kali, vayu, amold and wotan) and SCG3 (carmack*, crick*, scg3*), the pipeline automatically determines the type of servers and set shell environments and species database.
 ```